 Iran inches away from nuclear deal amid US sanctions

-"This surgery is to save the (deal), not destroy it," Rouhani said.
+"We felt that the nuclear deal needs a surgery and the painkiller pills of the last year have been ineffective," Rouhani said.
+"This surgery is for saving the deal, not destroying it."

-The 2015 deal saw sanctions on Iran lifted in exchange for limits on its nuclear program.
+The 2015 deal lifted sanctions on Iran in exchange for limits on its nuclear program.
 After the U.S. withdrew from the accord it restored crippling sanctions on Iran, exacerbating a severe economic crisis.
+The Iranian rial, which traded at 32,000 to $1 at the time of the accord, traded Wednesday at 153,500.

-Iran sent letters Wednesday on its decision to the leaders of Britain, China, the European Union, France and Germany.
+Iran notified Britain, Russia, China, the European Union, France and Germany of its decision earlier Wednesday.
 All were signatories to the nuclear deal and continue to support it.
-A letter was also to go to Russia.
+Iranian Foreign Minister Mohammad Javad Zarif was to meet Wednesday in Moscow with his Russian counterpart.

 "If the five countries join negotiations and help Iran to reach its benefits in the field of oil and banking, Iran will return to its commitments according to the nuclear deal," Rouhani said.